Erljan/Finance-Fusion-2/README.md

 ## Creating the Finance Fusion App

 ### What is the finance fusion?
+- It is a stock-tracker and budgeting app fused together
 - Allows the user to see current stock prices with real time data
 - Allows the user to add a stock to their watchlist
 - See a chart of the stock prices
+- Create a budget for expenses
+- Track expenses
+- Get latest news related to specific stock

 #### Practice Yfinance API